 Direction

-From Eßleben station, follow Bahnhofstraße, turn right at the main road and then left again into Kirchstraße.
+From Eßleben railway station, follow Bahnhofstraße, turn right at the main road and then left again into Kirchstraße.

 Herrenmarter Eßleben